pagkly/Zed/Investopedia3/Home Equity.md

 ### Home Equity Loans

 Unlike other investments, home equity cannot be quickly converted into cash.
-The equity calculation is based on a current market value [appraisal](https://www.investopedia.com/terms/a/appraisal.asp) of your property.
+The equity calculation is based on a current market value [[appraisal]](https://www.investopedia.com/terms/a/appraisal.asp) of your property.
 But that appraisal is no guarantee that the property would sell at that price.

-However, an owner can leverage their home equity as collateral to secure either a home equity loan or a home equity line of credit (HELOC), or [fixed-rate HELOC](https://www.investopedia.com/mortgage/heloc/fixed-rate-option/), which is a kind of home equity loan and HELOC hybrid.
+However, an owner can leverage their home equity as collateral to secure either a home equity loan or a home equity line of credit (HELOC), or [[fixed-rate HELOC]](https://www.investopedia.com/mortgage/heloc/fixed-rate-option/), which is a kind of home equity loan and HELOC hybrid.

-A [home equity loan](https://www.investopedia.com/terms/h/homeequityloan.asp), sometimes referred to as a [second mortgage](https://www.investopedia.com/terms/s/secondmortgage.asp), usually allows you to borrow a lump sum against your current home equity for a fixed rate over a fixed period of time.
+A [[home equity loan]](https://www.investopedia.com/terms/h/homeequityloan.asp), sometimes referred to as a [[second mortgage]](https://www.investopedia.com/terms/s/secondmortgage.asp), usually allows you to borrow a lump sum against your current home equity for a fixed rate over a fixed period of time.
 Many home equity loans are used to finance large expenditures, such as home repairs or college tuition.

-A [home equity line of credit (HELOC)](https://www.investopedia.com/mortgage/heloc/) is a revolving line of credit usually with an adjustable interest rate, which allows you to borrow up to a certain amount over a period of time.
+A [[home equity line of credit (HELOC)]](https://www.investopedia.com/mortgage/heloc/) is a revolving line of credit usually with an adjustable interest rate, which allows you to borrow up to a certain amount over a period of time.
 HELOCs work in a manner similar to credit cards, where you can continuously borrow up to an approved limit while paying off the balance.

 ## Example of Home Equity